The best accounting software for small businesses 2025

 50% off for 3 months

-At £13.50 per user, per month, Clear Books Small is a wallet-friendly package for small businesses.
-For brick-and-mortar firms that aren’t looking to expand, it will do nicely.
-However, scaling businesses might want to find an accounting software that’s more smartly paced when it comes to pricing.
+At £13.50 per user, per month (though you can currently get it for £6.75 per month for the first three months), the entry-level Small plan makes for a wallet-friendly option for small businesses.
+While it will do nicely for brick-and-mortar firms that aren’t looking to expand, scaling businesses might want to find an accounting software that’s more suitable to their requirements.

-Clear Books’ next tier up, Clear Books Medium, jumps up to £29 per user, per month.
-It also doesn’t provide a convincing enough package compared to QuickBooks or Xero to justify the cost, with only a few added benefits (budgeting tools) on offer.
+Clear Books’ next tier up, Medium, jumps up to £29 per user, per month (currently available for £14.50 for the first three months) .
+It arguably doesn’t provide a convincing enough package compared to QuickBooks or Xero to justify the cost, with only a few added benefits (like budgeting tools) on offer.

 Who do we recommend Clear Books for?

-A simple, user-friendly system for brick-and-mortar SMEs, such as high street shops or food trucks, Clear Books is great for core features such as VAT management and bank transaction imports (though it will underwhelm those with extensive IT knowledge).
+A simple, user-friendly system for brick-and-mortar SMEs, such as high street shops or food trucks, Clear Books is great for core features such as VAT management and bank transaction imports (though it will probably underwhelm you if you already have extensive IT knowledge).

 4. Zoho Books: best for professional service teams